alicevillar/sfa_api/README.md

 ## 1.2.
 Microservice Architecture

 > :small_orange_diamond: Design based on a microservice architecture.
 The SFA-API is connected to a NASA Open API called Astronomy Picture Of The Day (APOD), which returns the picture of the day.
+For this, we have o sign up for a NASA developer key.

 * [Microsservice Architecture - High level system design (HLD) diagram](https://github.com/alicevillar/sfa_api/blob/main/readme_img/microservice_architecture.jpg)